 Media development is a challenging profession, and GFMD provides an important platform for professionals to discuss issues that affect us all to cooperate better together in the field and to use best practices.
 GFMD is an ingredient in the recipe for good practices in media development.

-Drew Sullivan editor, Organized Crime and Corruption Reporting Project
+–Drew Sullivan, editor and co-founder, Organized Crime and Corruption Reporting Project (OCCRP)

 What are the benefits of being a member?

-- Tailor-made services, including non-profit partnership building, management & fundraising training, market research, and consulting services related to organizational strategy.
+- Benefitting from tailor-made services, including non-profit partnership building, management and fundraising training, market research, and consulting services related to organisational strategy.

 Who can become a GFMD member?

-GFMD members are organizations that work in support of:
+GFMD members are organisations that work in support of: